kempy007/Challenge-chaos-monkey/Challenge.md

 Be careful to target your implementation against the ‘workloads’ namespace or you may need to rebuild your cluster.

 You can submit your code either by sharing a link to a Github repository or by emailing us a zip archive of your codebase.

+## Notes and Direction

+Operator-sdk satisfies lang=golang, dockerfile, operator manifests and deployment options.

+Use Operator-sdk to create CRD to configure a namespace else use all NS and to set a schedule (cron type).
+Operator watches for this resource and creates/destroys a chaos Pod(perhaps use go concurrency) as per CRUD Operation with CRD options.
+Filter out NS kube-system, monitoring
+Create manifests to setup workloads NS and introduce deployments and static pods.
+Create manifest for CRD for operator for workloads demo.
+Provide instructions in readme of howto deploy this operator and setup the demo.